PossumLabsCrypto/Adapters/README.md

 ### by using an adapter, users will have the following extra abilities:

-1. Actor could stake for others
-2. Actor could add and remove liquidity to PSM/WETH pair in Ramses using an Adapter
-3. Actor could sell portal energy to any token using oneInch
+1. Actor could sell portal energy to any token using oneInch
-4. Actor could add liquidity to PSM/WETH pair by selling portal energy, all in one transaction
+2. Actor could add liquidity to PSM/WETH pair by selling portal energy, all in one transaction